JWGpro/pcw_libGDX/README.md

 # pcw_libGDX

 A work-in-progress Advance Wars clone written in Java and Lua with libGDX, for PC and Android.
-July 2017 - January 2019 (on hiatus).
+July 2017 - January 2019 (currently on hiatus).

 Java was used for "engine" logic, while Lua was used to implement game logic, to allow for user-made mods.
 The codebase was refactored multiple times.